FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/single-hit-redirect.md

 ## Single Hit Redirect

-As is mentioned in `ff-communication` [API reference](/api/3.x/ff-communication#tab=api) built-in single hit redirect feature due to its limitation is now deprecated and will be removed in future releases.
+As is mentioned in the `ff-communication` [API reference](/api/3.x/ff-communication#tab=api), the built-in single hit redirect feature, due to its limitations, is now deprecated and will be removed in a future release.
-However, user is still able to implement similar mechanism using Core API.
+However, you are still able to implement a similar mechanism using the Core API.
-By definition single hit redirect is a mechanism which redirects user to record page only if he did the exact search i.e. asked for a specific product by providing its identifier.
+By definition single hit redirect is a mechanism which redirects users to a record page only if they did an exact search i.e. asked for a specific product by providing its identifier.

-Built-in mechanism checks the `resultArticleNumberStatus` property of search result object in order to determine if response contains only one record returned with 100% search similarity.
+The built-in mechanism checks the `resultArticleNumberStatus` property of the search result object in order to determine if the response contains only one record returned with 100% search similarity.
-That level of similarity is only possible to achieve if user search for the product using its number which in most cases is the only one way to determine if exact search takes place.
+This level of similarity is only possible to achieve if the user searches for the product using its produt number.
+In most cases is the only one way to determine if an exact search took place.
-Here is the full condition used in built-in single hit redirect mechanism.
+Here is the full condition used in the built-in single hit redirect mechanism.
 `result.resultArticleNumberStatus === 'resultsFound' && result.records && result.records.length === 1`

-**NOTE** Value `resultFound` is returned only when user searches for a product by passing its number as a search phrase.
+**NOTE** The value `resultsFound` is returned only when the user searched for a product by passing its product number as a search phrase.
- Product number is the field which has a role `displayProductNumber`.
+Product number is the field which has the role `displayProductNumber`.
- For more information about field roles, see the [FieldRoles](/documentation/3.x/field-roles).
+For more information about field roles, see [FieldRoles](/documentation/3.x/field-roles).
- Although it is not necessary to check the `result.resultArticleNumberStatus` we highly recommend checking that value to avoid redirecting to the record that is not necessarily the one, user was looking for.
+Although it is not necessary to check `result.resultArticleNumberStatus`, we highly recommend checking that value to avoid redirecting to a record that is not necessarily the one, the user was looking for.

 ```html
 <script>